logo

 Answers for Drop Down, Single Choice, and Multiple Choice fields can be pulled from an Excel file in OneDrive:

-Masked Text allows you to restrict the input of just any text, and instead require only numbers or a combination of numbers/letters, specific number in a specific order:
+Masked Text lets you restrict input so users can't enter just anything—you can require only numbers, or a specific combination of numbers and letters in a set order.

-Attachments field will allow a user to upload files, and you restrict the max size of the uploads and what file extensions are possible to upload:
+Attachments field will allow external users to upload files, and you can restrict the max size of the uploads and what file extensions are possible to upload:

 In controls, you'll find Captcha based on Google's reCAPTCHA v2, to prevent spam submissions: